dyc3/senior-design/solution-overview.typ

 == A Smart Load Balancer

 The solution to scaling OTT is to use a load balancer.
-The Balancer will be an optional, seperate component that would be deployed alongside the Monoliths.
+The Balancer will be an optional, separate component that would be deployed alongside the Monoliths.

 === What is a load balancer?